Crisis to be over in two months: Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Prime Minister Imran Khan has said two more months will be difficult while assuring that afterwards things will phenomenally improve to the extent that the whole world will cite our country’s successful model.
+KARACHI: Prime Minister Imran Khan has said two more months will be difficult while assuring that afterwards things will phenomenally improve that the whole world will cite our country's successful model.

 Earlier in the day, Prime Minister Imran Khan has said the Pakistan Tehreek-e-Insaf is against the formation of a new province in Sindh as there will be no need to divide Sindh under the new local government system that we will introduce.